 Visits to your country

-The University of Warwick typically visits Europe, Russia and Central Asia each year.
-Future visits will be advertised here when available.
+The University of Warwick typically visits Spain each year.
+Future visits will be advertised here when available, including online and in-person events.

 ScholarshipsWe offer a range of scholarships for EU and International applicants.
 You can find a further information on those on our Scholarships website.
 All fees for Home/EU and International students are listed here You can also find information on living costs here.